dmarinav/dmarinav.github.io/_posts/2017-07-30-speed-dating-part1.md

 ---
-title: "Predicting Love at First Sight"
+title: "Predicting Love at First Sight - Part 1"
 excerpt: "The post predicts finding a match for speed dating participants at Columbia University"

 header: